Learn powerful up to date methods from the experts that will stop Gnats in their tracks and get rid of them for good.

 How to Get Rid of Gnats from a Commercial Kitchen

-Whether your commercial kitchen consists of a restaurant, a cafeteria within a hospital or long term care facility, a bakery, or a food truck, small flies or gnats, present a formidable problem.
+Whether your commercial kitchen consists of a restaurant, a cafeteria within a hospital or long-term care facility, a bakery, or a food truck, small flies or gnats, present a formidable problem.
 Professional pest control has evolved over the years to focus on prevention and exclusion as opposed to liberally applying pesticides, especially indoors.
 While this frustrates some customers who want a spray it and forget it solution, this Integrated Pest Management approach yields better longer lasting results.
 Minimizing pesticide use is especially important in the food prep and storage areas of a commercial kitchen.

 A small fly or gnat problem is always indicative of a sanitation issue.
 This is not to say your kitchen is filthy, these flies can breed in the tiniest bit of gunk and slime which is often tucked away outside of plain view.
-While each species has their preferred filth in which they lay eggs, all of these gnats require moist organic matter to complete their life cycle.
+While each species has its preferred filth in which they lay eggs, all of these gnats require moist organic matter to complete their life cycle.
 A thorough inspection to locate the breeding site is the first step in controlling any of these species of filth breeding gnats.
 Inspect and clean under every small and large appliance, sinks and drains, trash cans, and kick plates.
 A small spill or area of neglect can produce an enormous problem, so be thorough in this inspection.

 Once you find a breeding location, continue your inspection.
 Phorid flies in particular, often have more than one breeding location within a site.
 In commercial kitchens, the nature of the nightly cleaning routine actually encourages gnat reproduction.
 When water hoses are used to wash down the floors, the water pressure forces food debris and moisture into cracks, corners, and crevices.
-All of the floor and wall tiles and kick plates should be carefully inspected, scraped clean of organic debris, and repaired if necessary.
-The floor drains common in commercial kitchens are also notorious for proliferating gnat like flies.
+All of the floor and wall tiles and kick plates should be carefully inspected scraped clean of organic debris, and repaired if necessary.
+The floor drains common in commercial kitchens are also notorious for proliferating gnat-like flies.
 These should be disassembled if necessary, and thoroughly scrubbed and scraped clean.
 Anywhere you find gnat larvae swimming around in wet kitchen gunk, you must physically scrub the area clean, then formulate a plan to prevent this from happening again.

 Pest Management Professionals have several tools available to prevent gnats or small flies from breeding in your commercial kitchen.
-Enzyme based cleaners are beneficial when used regularly.
+Enzyme-based cleaners are beneficial when used regularly.
 These products contain live microbes that eat the organic buildup that accumulates in the drains, cracks in the floor, and anywhere else that moisture and food debris collect.
 As part of your regular procedures, you should implement these products into your rotation.
-In various formulations, they can be added to mop water, poured down the drains, utilized in beverage systems.
+In various formulations, they can be added to mop water, poured down the drains, and utilized in beverage systems.
 Using specialized equipment, your Pest Management Professional can create a foam that coats and cleans the sides and crevices of your drains.
 This thorough application ensures the cleansing microbes have access to all the gunk.
 While we never place traditional pesticides down the drain, some Insect Growth Regulators (IGRs) are labeled for use in drains.
 IGRs are products that do not necessarily kill breeding adult gnats, but they can prevent immature gnats from fully maturing and becoming capable of reproduction.
 This disruption in the life cycle is invaluable when combatting gnats in a commercial kitchen.
-These products are most effective when converted to a foam and applied directly to the problem drains and other cracks and crevices.
+These products are most effective when converted to foam and applied directly to the problem drains and other cracks and crevices.

-The conditions that allow gnats to proliferate in a commercial kitchen also breeds roaches, ants, large flies, and possibly rodents.
+The conditions that allow gnats to proliferate in a commercial kitchen also breed roaches, ants, large flies, and possibly rodents.
 Any restaurant is at risk for pests in the kitchen and should invest in regular professional pest control service.
 Fly lights are always recommended for commercial kitchens.
 They not only help to catch an occasional fly that makes it past all other barriers, but they can act as a canary in the coal mine.
 While fruit flies are not attracted to these fly lights, phorid flies can be.
 By regularly maintaining and checking the glue boards, you will know if a specific pest is increasing.
 With this knowledge, specialized treatment can begin before the infestation is severe.

 Your commercial kitchen is unique.
 Nextgen Pest Solutions can design and implement a program that treats and prevents not only gnats, but roaches, ants, rodents, and large flies.
 In a commercial kitchen, all of these pests and their control is intertwined.
 Getting rid of these pests is our specialty, let us take care of them so you can focus on serving up delicious plates.